 Opened: The theatre opened June 26, 1911 as the Orpheum with two-a-day vaudeville.
-Sophie Tucker was on the inaugural program.
-Many famous performers have appeared on the theatre's stage including Al Jolson, Sarah Bernhardt (1913), the Marx Brothers, W.C Fields and Will Rogers.
+Many famous performers have appeared on the theatre's stage including Sophie Tucker, Al Jolson, Sarah Bernhardt (1913), the Marx Brothers, W.C.
+Fields and Will Rogers.
 This is reported to be the oldest surviving theatre that was built for the Orpheum circuit.
 Photo: Bill Counter

 Phone: 213-629-2939 Website: www.palacedowntown.com | on Facebook | on Twitter

-The Palace Theatre is owned and operated by Broadway Theatre Group, Ed Baney, General Manager.
+The Palace Theatre is now owned and operated by Broadway Theatre Group, Ed Baney, General Manager.
 The firm also owns the Tower, State and Los Angeles Theatres.
 The initial developer of the project was the Orpheum Theatre and Realty Co., a subsidiary of the theatre circuit.
 The land it was on was leased for a term of 50 years.